Renault profit surge fails to wow amid pricing slide

-Despite hitting its highest operating margin in a decade, at 4.8 percent, Renault's shares fell more than 7 percent as investors drew unfavorable comparisons with rival PSA Peugeot Citroen's (PEUP.PA) dramatic turnaround in the same period.
+Despite hitting its highest operating margin in a decade, at 4.8 percent, Renault's shares fell as much as 7.5 percent as investors drew unfavourable comparisons with rival PSA Peugeot Citroen's (PEUP.PA) dramatic turnaround in the same period.

 "Clearly Renault has not beaten as handsomely as Peugeot did yesterday," Morgan Stanley analyst Harald Hendrikse said.

-Under Chief Executive Carlos Ghosn, the company has stepped up productivity and technology sharing with 43.4 percent-owned Nissan (7201.T), Daimler (DAIGn.DE) and other partners in pursuit of a 5 percent operating margin.
+Under Chief Executive Carlos Ghosn, Renault is stepping up productivity and technology sharing with 43.4 percent-owned Nissan (7201.T), Daimler (DAIGn.DE) and other partners in pursuit of a 5 percent operating margin.

 Renault has pushed the goal back by one year to 2017, reflecting a slower-than-expected rollout of new models, although Chief Financial Officer Dominique Thormann said on Thursday the target would be met "probably sooner than planned".

-Renault shares were already down about 7.6 percent on Thursday when Economy Minister Emmanuel Macron said France was preparing the expected disposal of a quarter of its current 20 percent stake in the carmaker.
-At 1126 GMT, the stock was down 8.1 percent at 83.06 euros.

-"Even strong beats have underwhelmed in autos this reporting season," said a Paris-based trader, citing similarly sceptical reactions to Ford (F.N), Faurecia (EPED.PA) and Daimler numbers.
+"Even strong beats have underwhelmed in autos this reporting season," said a Paris-based trader, citing similarly weak reactions to Ford (F.N), Faurecia (EPED.PA) and Daimler numbers.

 DISCOUNTS & SPECIAL OFFERS

-The Renault sell-off came despite a leap in operating profit, up by almost a half at group level and 89 percent at the core auto division.
-Bottom-line net income rose almost in step to 1.4 billion euros ($2 billion).
+The selloff came despite Renault's surging operating profit, up by almost a half at group level and 89 percent at the core auto division.
+Bottom-line net income rose almost in step to 1.4 billion euros (983 million pounds).

-But behind the top-line growth, propelled by the market recovery and overseas sales translated into a weaker euro, lower pricing wiped 283 million euros off earnings.
+But behind the top-line growth, propelled by the market recovery and overseas earnings translated into a weaker euro, weaker pricing wiped 283 million euros off earnings.

-Despite its strong profits, Renault made no changes to full-year goals consisting of unquantified "increases" to registrations, revenue and margins.
+Despite its strong profits, Renault made no changes to full-year goals consisting of unspecified "increases" to registrations, revenue and margins.

 Sales growth made a bigger first-half earnings contribution than cost-cutting, it said, and the gap is likely to widen.